verboompj/arc_kubernetes/arc_for_azure_migrate.md

 Allright, lets get some Monitoring Logs and Metrics in for our 2 servers.
 By default, ARC enables many services for free.
 The VM Insights we are after are metered services, billed by the amount of logs ingested.
 It won't be much for a demo environment , so lets go ahead to set it up.

-There are 2 ways of doing this - the neat way and the quick and dirty way.
+VM Insights are different from VM Performance Logs through a custom DCR.
+Be ware that VMInsights enabled the VM Insights data based on a predefined set of Metrics.
+Adding more Metrics is possible, using a second DCR for capturing those specific ones.
+I will explain DCR's in a minute.

-Quick and dirty: Simply click Monitor Insights , configure your Log Analytics Workspace created earlier and done.
+Simply click Monitor Insights , configure your Log Analytics Workspace created earlier and done.

 <br><br>
 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Res.png)
 <br><br>

-Lets try this method first, in the dialog click on `Customize Infrastructure Monitoring` , uncheck the preview and select our LAW we created before as target.
+Using this method , in the dialog click on `Customize Infrastructure Monitoring` , uncheck the preview and select our LAW we created before as target.
 Click Save and Enable.
 If all went well, the AMA agent will be pushed to your ARC enabled VM through a newly created Data Collection Rule.
 Nice one !

-Wile we wait for it to complete, lets see what we actually triggerd by this quick enablement.
+Wile we wait for it to complete, lets see what we actually triggerd by this quick enablement --> A DCR.

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/ARC_Mon4.png)